ntclark/PostScript/PostScript/Readme.md

 I'll have to say as well, if I thought GhostScript was bad - I was in for double shock when I tried to understand font technology/rendering with Freetype - AACH that was even worse.

-[^1]: **Yes, okay, it's decades old, I get that and maybe I'm unfair to the original authors.**

-However, maybe if the system truly is the pride of those authors, why then, wouldn't they want to see it grow and mature and keep up with the times.

-*That* is what I would do and I think that *my* dedication and promise to the software that I bring into this world gives me at least some license to criticize those who abandon their own creations.
+[^1]: **Yes, okay, it's decades old, I get that and maybe I'm unfair to the original authors.*However*, maybe if the system truly is the pride of those authors, why then, wouldn't they want to see it grow and mature and keep up with the times. *That* is what I would do and I think that *my* dedication and promise to the software that I bring into this world gives me at least some license to criticize those who abandon their own creations.**